🌰 seedling

 Jevons paradox across all three waves

-One observation that unifies all three: making a given capability cheaper does not reduce demand for it.
-It increases demand, because the cheaper capability unlocks use cases that weren’t viable at the previous price point.
-The textbook example: ATMs were supposed to eliminate bank branches, but banks opened more branches because each branch became cheaper to staff.
+One observation unifies all three: making a given capability cheaper increases demand for it, because the lower price unlocks use cases that were unviable before.
+The textbook example: ATMs were expected to eliminate bank branches, but banks opened more branches because each became cheaper to staff.

 The implication for the three waves:

-- Wave 1: Cheaper AI reasoning → more tasks get automated, not fewer jobs in aggregate.
-Total AI spend grows.
+• Wave 1: Cheaper AI reasoning → more tasks get automated and total AI spend grows.

-- Wave 2: Cheaper sensing/actuation → more closed-loop systems get built, not fewer.
+• Wave 2: Cheaper sensing/actuation → more closed-loop systems get built.

-- Wave 3: If/when robotics gets cheap → more physical work gets done, not less.
+• Wave 3: If/when robotics gets cheap → more physical work gets done.

 This is the same argument as TAM of Intelligence is Infinite applied to each wave separately.